picandocodigo/List-Category-Posts/readme.txt

 **Customization**

 The different elements to display can be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
-Check [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for usage.
+Check [the documentation](https://github.com/picandocodigo/List-Category-Posts/wiki) for usage.

 Great to use WordPress as a CMS, and create pages with several categories posts.